Martin Flavin

 Martin Archer Flavin (November 2, 1883 – December 27, 1967) was an American playwright and novelist.
 His novel Journey in the Dark received both the Harper Prize for 1943 and a Pulitzer Prize for 1944.
-He was one of the few writers to receive a Pulitzer for a play and a novel.
-His play, The Criminal Code was produced on Broadway in 1929 and was the basis for the motion picture The Criminal Code.
-He had two other hits, Broken Dishes, and Cross Roads, on Broadway.
+His play The Criminal Code was produced on Broadway in 1929, and it was the basis for the movie The Criminal Code.
+In all, he had eleven plays on Broadway between 1923 and 1937.

 Early life

 Flavin was born on November 2, 1883, in San Francisco, California.
+His father was Franklin James Kelley Sr (1858–1924) and his mother was Louise Ann Archer (1863–1952).
 He grew up in Chicago and was a Sigma Chi at the University of Chicago, which he attended from 1903 to 1905.

-He was an army cavalryman during World War I and enjoyed riding for most of his life.
-Flavin was married three times, to Daphne Virginia Springer in 1914, Sarah Keese Arnold in 1919, and Cornelia Clampett in 1949.
+He was an army cavalryman during World War I, and he enjoyed riding horses for most of his life.
+Flavin was married three times: to Daphne Virginia Springer on November 14, 1914, in Joliet, Illinois, Sarah Keese Arnold in 1919, and Cornelia Clampett in 1949.
 He had three children.

 Career

 Flavin left college to work as a reporter on a Chicago newspaper.
 He then took over the family's business called the American Wallpaper Company.
 He wrote plays while working there.

-He came to Carmel-by-the-Sea, California in the 1920s.
+He moved to Carmel-by-the-Sea, California, in the 1920s.
 He and playwrights Perry Newberry, and Ira Remsen produced original dramas at the Carmel Arts and Crafts Club theater at that time.

-Flavin then won a Harper Prize for his play, The Criminal Code.
+Flavin then won a Harper Prize for his play The Criminal Code.
 By 1929, he had three plays running on Broadway.
-He wrote the novels Journey in the Dark, that received both the Harper Prize in 1943 and a Pulitzer Prize in 1944.
+He wrote the novel Journey in the Dark, which received both the Harper Prize in 1943 and a Pulitzer Prize in 1944.
 He was the oldest writer to win the $10,000 Harper prize.
-Other novels included: Mr. Littlejohn (1940), Corporal Cat (1941), 'The Enchanted (1947), Cameron Hill (1957), Black and White (1950), and Red Poppies and White Marble (1962).
+Other novels included Mr. Littlejohn (1940), Corporal Cat (1941), The Enchanted (1947), Cameron Hill (1957), Black and White (1950), and Red Poppies and White Marble (1962).

+Flavin's play Broken Dishes (1929), which premiered on Broadway in 1930, served as the foundation for several screen adaptations.
+It was adapted into the 1931 film Too Young to Marry, the 1936 film 'Love Begins at 20 (also known as "All One Night"), and the 1940 film Calling All Husbands.
+Additionally, it was adapted for television as an episode of the 'Pulitzer Prize Playhouse in 1951.

 Flavin moved to Carmel Highlands during the Great Depression to build a home on Yankee Point south of Point Lobos.
-He also owned a 1300 acre ranch in the Cachagua area in upper Carmel Valley.
+He also owned a 1300 acre ranch in the Cachagua area in upper Carmel Valley, California.

 Death

-Flavin died at the Carmel Community Hospital on December 27, 1967, in Carmel-by-the-Sea at the age of 84.
+Flavin died at the Carmel Community Hospital on December 27, 1967, in Carmel-by-the-Sea at age 84.